Type 1 Diabetes Mellitus

 Heart and artery disease — People with type 1 diabetes are more likely to have heart disease, strokes and problems related to poor circulation.

-Hypoglycemia — Low blood sugar (hypoglycemia) can result from insulin treatment (see Treatment section, below).
-Hypoglycemia may occur if too much insulin is taken or meals are skipped.
+Hypoglycemia — Low blood sugar (hypoglycemia) can result from treatments to lower blood sugar, either insulin injections or pills (see Treatment section, below).
+Hypoglycemia may occur if too much sugar-lowering medicine is taken or meals are skipped.
 Symptoms include:

 Blurry or double vision

 Hypoglycemia can lead to coma if it is not corrected by eating or drinking carbohydrates.
 Glucagon is a substance that makes the liver release glucose into the bloodstream.
 An injection of glucagon can also correct hypoglycemia.

 Type 1 diabetes is diagnosed by a combination of symptoms, a person's age and blood tests.
 The blood tests include tests for sugar levels and for other substances.

 Fasting plasma glucose (FPG) test.
 Blood is taken in the morning after fasting overnight.
 Normally, blood sugar levels remain between 70 and 100 milligrams per deciliter (mg/dL).
 Diabetes is diagnosed if a fasting blood sugar level is 126 mg/dL or higher.

 Oral glucose tolerance test (OGTT).
 Blood sugar is measured two hours after drinking 75 grams of glucose.
 Diabetes is diagnosed if the 2-hour blood sugar level is 200 mg/dL or higher.

 Random blood glucose test.
 A blood sugar of 200 mg/dL or greater at any time of day combined with symptoms of diabetes is sufficient to make the diagnosis.